MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw1-portal.md

 ---
 title: "Portal"
 description: "They've given us one of their programs running in the background to us.
-Let's hope it's not insecure!! (or in your case, that it's not secure instead ;) ) nc chals.secedu.site 5000"
+Let's hope it's not insecure!! (or in your case, that it's not secure instead ;) )\n\n`nc chals.secedu.site 5000`"
 pubDate: 2024-09-12
 ctf: "SecEdu CTF 2024"
 category: "pwn"